 The Club's Ranges Motor Sports Centre (which holds a recently renewed 25 year lease) has been subject to over £30,000 of venue safety improvement expenditure over the last 10 years, which enables it to continue to host rallies and other club events such as Production Car Autotests - this being the grass roots of motor sports facilitating cheap entry level motor sport for entrants of upwards of 14 years of age.
 Much of this work would not be possible without the advice, guidance and grant aid provided by the BMSTT, which has helped so much to guarantee the future of our venue.

-In 2016 we also secured a further grant from the BMSTT towards the purchase of additional safety signage to help meet the requirements of the MSA Rally Future Strategy.
+In 2016 we also secured a further grant from the BMSTT towards the purchase of additional safety signage to help meet the requirements of the latest rally safety regulations.
 People often take stage signage for granted, but it is a significant cost for Clubs and the grant helped massively towards the costs of additional equipment to comply with the new requirements"

 Bala and District Motor Club